AMERICAN SPINAL INJURY ASSOCIATION - 2017 Annual Meeting

 This activity has been planned and implemented in accordance with the

 accreditation requirements and policies o fthe Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of The Institute for Medical Studies and the American Spinal Injury Association.
 The Institute for Medical Studies is accredited by the ACCME to provide continuing

-This Conference has applied for 24.5 hours of approval for continuing education for psychologists.
-APA Division 22 (Rehabilitation Psychology) is approved by the American Psychological Association to sponsor continuing education for psychologists.
-APA Division 22 maintains responsibility for this program and its content.
+This program is approved for 24.5 hours of continuing education.
+APA Division 22, Rehabilitation Psychology, is approved by the American Psychological Association to sponsor continuing education for psychologists.
+APA Division 22, maintains responsibility for this program and its content.

-This course is registered for up to 2.45 CEU's (Various Level; Related Area).
-(No credit for Poster Sessions)
+This course is registered for up to 2.45 CEUs (Various Level; Related Area).
+(No credit for Poster Session)

-ASIA has applied to AOTA for up to 24.5 AOTA CEUs/contact hours.
-The assignments of AOTA CEUs don’t imply endorsement of specific course content, products, or clinical procedures by AOTA.
+ASIA is authorized to assign 24.5 contact hours/2.45 AOTA CEUs.
+The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.